 There are lots of Sites of Special Scientific Interest (SSSIs) in Perth and Kinross and many of these are accessible to visitors.
 A SSSI may be designated for a number of reasons from botanical interest (plants) to geological interest (rocks).

-Some of the other designations in Perth and Kinross include, Special Areas of Conservation (SACs) and Specially Protected Areas (SPAs).
+Some of the other designations in Perth and Kinross include, Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
 The River Tay is an example of a SAC - it is protected because of the variety and number of birds that use it, as well as some of the special animals that live in it, including the Freshwater Pearl Mussel.

 There are other places you can visit to get up close to wildlife